ecosense-au-dk/karibu-tutorial/helloworld.md

 with four parameters

   1. The domain class type (as a generic type)
-  2. The project code (explained below)
+  2. The producer code (explained below)
   3. The channel connector to use (the transport medium, explained below)
   4. The serializer to use (the one we defined in the previous step).